La Luz de Jesus Gallery reviews submissions for our annual Coaster Show from May 1st to August 1st only.

 Be sure to write your name and title on the back side of the coasters.

 Even if you think I have your info I need you to include your complete contact info with your submission.
-That’s your legal name (so I can pay you when your coasters sell), your mailing address, your Paypal address (if you have one), and your telephone number.
+That’s your legal name (so I can pay you when your coasters sell), your mailing address, your Paypal address, and your telephone number.
 If I don’t get ALL that info, I will not accept your submissions.
 If your info changes after you submit, send me an email with your updated info.

 The Deadline for digital image submission is August 1st.